discos/doc/user/srt/source/Command-line.rst

 Wind park
 ---------
 For safety reasons, in case of excessively strong winds the system interrupts the activities and auto-stows the antenna ("wind park").
+Do **not** unstow the antenna unless you have been given explicit permission by the support staff.